veselov/gitlab-nginx-auth/README.md

 GitLab, after performing necessary authentication procedures, will redirect the user back to `http://resource.com/<auth_context>/finish_login`.
 The intended resource URL will still be saved in the redirected URL.
-The `finish-login` endpoint is again processed by the authenticator service.
+The `finish_login` endpoint is again processed by the authenticator service.
 That invocation contains a code that allows the authenticator to request an access token to GitLab.
 Once the access token is received, that access token is immediately used